Contact dermatitis

 Can contact dermatitis be cured?

-If patch testing shows allergy to a specific allergen, then avoiding that allergen will usually lead to a big improvement or even complete clearance of the allergic contact dermatitis.
+If patch testing confirms an allergy to a specific substance, avoiding it can lead to a significant improvement or even complete clearance of allergic contact dermatitis.
+Continued contact with the triggering substance will make the skin condition worse.

 How can contact dermatitis be treated?